There is a ridiculous range of activities and tours you can experience in Iceland in winter. Let me narrow it down to the very best you can find.

 Golden Circle Tour

 I had to start with the most popular activity in the whole of Iceland.
-The Golden Circle is literally the path most trod by any and all tourists that visit Iceland, and for good reason.
+The Golden Circle is literally the path most trodden by any and all tourists that visit Iceland, and for good reason.
 The route consists of three of the most spectacular sights in the south: Thingvellir national park, Geysir geothermal area and Gullfoss waterfall.

 What makes this route so incredibly popular is its outstanding national beauty that really encompasses all that is incredible about Iceland and it’s relatively close proximity to Reykjavik.
 This means that tour costs stay reasonable as transport costs are kept down.